jonnitto/Jonnitto.PrettyEmbedVideo/README.md

 ## Installation

-Most of the time, you have to make small adjustments to a package (e.g., configuration in `Settings.yaml`).
-Because of that, it is important to add the corresponding package to the composer from your theme package.
+Most of the time, you have to make small adjustments to a package (e.g., a configuration in `Settings.yaml`).
+Thus, it is essential to add the corresponding package to the composer from your theme package.
 Mostly this is the site package located under `Packages/Sites/`.
-To install it correctly go to your theme package (e.g.`Packages/Sites/Foo.Bar`) and run following command:
+To install it correctly, go to your theme package (e.g.`Packages/Sites/Foo.Bar`) and run the following command:

 ```bash
 composer require jonnitto/prettyembedvideo --no-update
 ```

 The `--no-update` command prevent the automatic update of the dependencies.
-After the package was added to your theme `composer.json`, go back to the root of the Neos installation and run `composer update`.
+After the package was added to your theme `composer.json`, go back to the Neos installation's root and run `composer update`.
 Et voilà!
 Your desired package is now installed correctly.

 ## PrettyEmbedCollection